xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/sync/FetchState.md

 ```
 ## Questions:
  1. What is the purpose of this code?
-   - This code is a part of the alephium project and defines a class `FetchState` that manages the state of fetched data.
+   - This code is a part of the oxygenium project and defines a class `FetchState` that manages the state of fetched data.
 2. What is the `Cache` class used for in this code?
    - The `Cache` class is used to store the state of fetched data in memory with a limited capacity and a timeout.
 3. What is the significance of the `maxDownloadTimes` parameter in the `FetchState` class?